Skip to main content

 A simpler, smoother patient experience

-Our patient communication system handles the parts of dental care that have nothing to do with your teeth — but that affect every visit.
+Our patient communication system handles the parts of dental care that have nothing to do with your teeth but still affect every visit.
 Through our patient platform, patients can:

 • Complete digital intake forms before their first visit